 Cordiano Winery – It’s a smidgen less than 2 miles as the crow flies from Safari Park.
 9.5 miles on twisty country roads if you don’t have wings and have to get there by car.
 But the views, the pizza ($16-18), and wines are worth the drive.

 The rest of the entrees are also generously proportioned.
 Pasta plates are $13-14 each.
 They’ve also got appetizers and desserts.
 Unfortunately, they’re only open Thursday thru Sunday.

 Vintana Wine + Dine – It’s a bit expensive but perfect for a special night out.
 You enter through a Lexus dealership and go to an elevator which deposits you in the restaurant’s bar.
 There are great views both from the inside and out on the patio.

 But the food’s the real star.
 Delicious from appetizers to dessert.
 Try the Brie Wheel.
 Steak & lobster cooked just right.
 The key lime tarts are just tart enough.
 And they make popovers!
 It’s taken me years to get mine to pop consistently, and doing it hundreds of times every night?
 Respect!

 Never worry about finding something that you’ll enjoy eating at Safari Park.
-There’s plenty of options for everyone.
+There are plenty of options for everyone.
 Click on the following page link if you’re wondering what to see and do at Safari Park when you’re not eating.
 Bon Appétit San Diego Safari Park style!